oscard20/p5serialbuttoninterface/README.md

 Open the console.
 It might say that it can't open the port.
 Does it list the available ports?

-If not, open Arduino and go to Tools--> port and check what your USB port is called (either something like COM9 or something like /dev/cu.usbmodem1411, depending on whether you're using Windows or Mac).
+If not, open Arduino and go to Tools--> Port and check what your USB port is called (either something like COM9 or something like /dev/cu.usbmodem1411, depending on whether you're using Windows or Mac).

-Open the whole folder in Atom to edit sketch.js
+Open the whole folder in Atom to edit sketch.js.
 You need to change the port name in line 2.
 Change the port name in ' ' from whatever it is to whatever your current port is called.